renanrfranca/fraud-detect/docs/DESIGN.md

 ## Fraud detection rules:

-Deep ddiving into machine learning and advanced fraud detection techniques is beyond my ambitions for this project, therefore we're going with a few simple rules.
+Deep diving into machine learning and advanced fraud detection techniques is beyond my ambitions for this project, therefore we're going with a few simple rules.
 The following scenarios will trigger a fraud alert:

 - ### High ammount
     - Transaction ammount > 100000 USD